| FLORIDA'S OVERLOOKED WATERS Two Opportunities in the Sunshine State That Quietly Produce Outstanding Bass Fishing By Larry Larsen

 boat in the center of the canal.
 There are very few honey holes where concentrations may be, so it is easier to find them.
 The canals are

+reasonably narrow, and only medium distance casts at 45 degrees to the shoreline are needed.
 Most southwest Florida canals range 10 or 12 feet deep, with an average depth of six feet.

 The better ones are at least three feet deep.
 Some will be silted, especially at those points where a little finger canal enters a larger body.
 If the water has any kind of flow at all and is

 clear, then the fishing will be good.
 Most of the better canal waters are normally dark, tea-colored, but if you can see the foot of your trolling motor, you are in business.
+Clear water canals with visibilities up to five feet are also excellent producers of fish, but the

 catching is tougher for the average fisherman.
 Long casts with topwater plugs early and late in the day are often required for success.
 Largemouth love the aquatic vegetation, but